decidim/decidim/decidim-core/README.md

 ## Usage

-You will be using indirectly on any decidim application.
+This module will be using indirectly on any decidim application.

 ## Installation